kontent-ai/delivery-sdk-net/docs/caching-guide.md

 The SDK exposes an **optional** capability interface `IDeliveryCachePurger` that is implemented by the in-memory cache manager (`MemoryCacheManager`).

+> [!NOTE]
-> **Note**: Purge-all is not supported for generic distributed caches (`IDistributedCache`) because they don't provide key enumeration.
+> Purge-all is not supported for generic distributed caches (`IDistributedCache`) because they don't provide key enumeration.
 For distributed caches, use provider-specific purge tooling or key-prefix rotation.

 ```csharp
 using Kontent.Ai.Delivery.Abstractions;